lhoangan/lhoangan.github.io/_posts/spiritual/2019-03-14-pray-and-receive.md

 Praying is not to persuade God or to inform Him something you need and He does not know.
-If you truly believe that God knows it all, you know that He knows you better than you do to yourself, and He knows what is the best to you at each moment in your life.
-If you truly believe that God loves you as a Father to a child, you know that whatever you receive is the best for you, even when it does not feel that way.
+If you truly believe that God knows it all, you know that He knows you better than you do to yourself ("*interior intimo meo et superior summo meo*" or "*higher than my highest and more inward than my innermost self*" (St. Augustine of Hippo, *Confessions III, 6, 11*)).
+If you truly believe that God loves you as a Father to a child, you know that whatever you receive is the best for you at each moment of your life, even when it does not feel that way.
 When something unexpected comes across after a prayer, I would try to regard it as a gift in unexpected wrapper, and try to understand what God is telling me through it.
 It could be that I am asking for something that I am not ready for, and that it could bring harm to me or my souls at that moment, or maybe He's preparing something even greater for me.
 Praying is not meant to change God, but rather ourselves, it's "*the raising of the mind and heart to God*" (St. John